Industrial Sump Pumps

 What are the different types of sump pumps for high solids?

-• Submersible slurry pumps
+• Submersible sump pumps and slurry pumps

 • Vertical sump pumps